Tamron Blogs

 The Winding River

-A classic example of leading lines in nature photography is a river winding through a landscape.
+A classic example of leading lines in landscape photography is a river winding through a landscape.
 The bends in the river can provide a picturesque view of a distant mountain or a setting sun.
 This creates a beautiful and interesting scene.

 The Forest Path